swyxio/brain/A - Writing/The Investment Case for Temporal.md

 As a developer's understanding of Temporal grows, the stated benefits and applied use cases tend to shift from the basic promises on reliability and observability, to its ability to offer general purpose orchestration, automation and human-in-the-loop interaction.

-I am really impressed by the [Datadog case study](https://docs.temporal.io/blog/how-datadog-ensures-database-reliability-with-temporal/#outcomes) for spelling this out: "With Temporal, a single Workflow not only replaces the manual steps but also the need for a human to be monitoring it....
+I am really impressed by the [Datadog case study](https://docs.temporal.io/blog/how-datadog-ensures-database-reliability-with-temporal/#outcomes) for spelling this out:

+> "With Temporal, a single Workflow not only replaces the manual steps but also the need for a human to be monitoring it....
 We've done things that we likely wouldn't have done without Temporal."

 Similar has been mentioned at [Descript](https://docs.temporal.io/blog/descript-case-study#whats-next) and [Box](https://docs.temporal.io/blog/temporal-a-central-brain-for-box#whats-next).

 Because workflows can wait for arbitrarily long amounts of time, and can block on human action or other external input, they are a perfect tool for automating anything long-running, including previously manual, or partially manual, processes.
-This helps justify **the ridiculously high upper bound** on the potential value of Temporal workflows, because anything that saves or eliminates human labor has both high marginal profit and linear scalability. **There will be workflows worth millions per year**.
+This helps justify **the ridiculously high upper bound** on the potential value of Temporal workflows, because anything that saves or eliminates human labor (especially *developer* labor) has both high marginal profit and linear scalability. **There will be workflows worth millions per year**.

 Still, there is an upper limit.
-At the end of the day, when we are talking B2B revenue, the money doesn't come from thin air, the budget must come from somewhere, and it is very hard to get businesses to spend money on software that it wasn't spending elsewhere before....

-***Unless*** you can convincingly show that the money is being spent on humans, and lost in opportunity cost.
+At the end of the day, when we are talking B2B revenue, the money doesn't come from thin air, the budget must come from somewhere, and it is very hard to get businesses to spend money on software that it wasn't spending elsewhere before... ***Unless*** you can convincingly show that the money is being spent on humans, and lost in opportunity cost.
 Then you drop the red-ocean TAM talk and unlock the big bucks.

-Of course, Temporal will not capture the bulk of this value, because significant work still needs to be done by developers to realize this benefit.
+Of course, Temporal will not capture the bulk of this value, because significant work still needs to be done by developers to realize this benefit (*we will challenge this assumption much later in this essay*).

 ### The Workflow Engines Category